 - 1. Select one of the following check boxes: Include to include data that matches the filter, or Exclude to exclude data that matches the filter. - 2.
 Select one of the following options: - Must contain any one of the indicated values-Records containing any (but not necessarily all) of the specified values are included, even if they include other values as well. - Must contain all of the indicated values-Only records containing all of the specified values are included; the records may contain other values as well. - Must contain only the specified values-Only records containing just the specified value are included. - 3.
-Do one of the following: - To filter for records that do not have a value in this column, select Value is undefined. - Select the call terminator(s) to filter for from the following options: User, Firewall Rule, IPS Rule, Call Inactivity (the call inactivity timeout was reached).
-Redirection Rule (for redirected calls, not terminated calls.
+Do one of the following: - To filter for records that do not have a value in this column, select Value is undefined. - Select the call terminator(s) to filter for from the following options: User, Firewall Rule, IPS Rule.